Rachel Lindsay's Fiancé Bryan Abasolo Has Epic Bachelor Party in Miami: See the Photos

 Article continues below

+Who's hungry?
+Bryan's crew dined at Katsuya South Beach at SLS South Beach.

-Squeezing in for the selfie.
+While visiting Miami's ultraclub, E11EVEN Miami, the group squeezes in for the selfie.

 Nothing but smiles over here.